-- Voltage Input Confirmation.
+- 2. Voltage Input Confirmation.
 Voltage Input Confirmation.
 This confirms the voltage that is to be supplied to the machine.
 The correct Voltage is 240V.
-If 220, 230 or 208V is supplied, the Voltage will still read 240V. - 3.
+If 220, 230 or 208V is supplied, the Voltage will still read 240V.
+The same applies with 120V.
+The unit will read 120V even if used with 110V.
+WARNING: Too low of voltage while operating on 240V voltage may result in the unit accidentally switching to 120V and severely damaging the unit. - 3.
 Process and Gas Reminders.
 When viewed together, both 3 and 3a reminds the user which process and metal has been selected. - 4.
 Manual/PowerSet Mode.
 This indicates in which mode the machine is operating.
 The PowerSet mode which is a synergic, more automated mode that eliminates some user required settings.
-In PowerSet mode, many functions may not be available for adjustment and will be preset or optimized by the programming based off of user inputs. - Main Right Display, Default Wire Feed Speed Display.
-Adjust the 5. wire feed speed (WFS) with right adjustment knob.
+In PowerSet mode, many functions may not be available for adjustment and will be preset or optimized by the programming based off of user inputs. - 5.
+Main Right Display, Default Wire Feed Speed Display.
+Adjust the wire feed speed (WFS) with right adjustment knob.
 This display can indicate the wire feed speed in either Inches Per Minute (IPM), Meters Per Minute) M/Min or Amps.
 This is the default setting of the right side.
 Other parameters and functions will be represented in the display when in adjustment mode.
 When the Wire Feed Speed or other parameter is selected for adjustment the display will turn red in color.
 After 5 seconds of no input or adjustment of any parameter or function, the selected setting will default back to the Wire Speed setting and return to white.
 While actively welding, the display function will change to read actual measured amperage output.
 5a indicates the gas selection.
-Except for Synergic Pulse MIG, a selected MIG process will always require either C25 (75/25 Ar/CO2 for Steel), C100 (100% CO2 for Steel), Mix Gas (98/2 Ar CO2 for Stainless/ Inox), Ar Gas (100% Argon for Aluminum), or No Gas (For Flux-
+A selected MIG process will always require either C25 (75/25 Ar/CO2 for Steel), C100 (100% CO2 for Steel), Mix Gas

-Cored on Steel) in standard wire feeding modes.
+( 98/2 Ar CO2 for Stainless/Inox), Ar Gas (100% Argon for Aluminum), or No Gas (For Flux-Cored on Steel) in standard wire feeding modes.